ksu-is/Battle-of-The-Gods-/README.md

-# Eric's an attack turn based game
+# An attack turn based game